Parallel-in-Time/pySDC/docs/contrib/03_naming_conventions.md

 Both aspects are interdependent to ease maintaining/development of any code and improve its attractiveness to potential users.

+## First definitions

+Possible Naming formats :

+- all-lowercase : `variablenamelikethis`
+- snake_case : `variable_name_like_this`
+- PascalCase : `VariableNameLikeThis`
+- camelCase : `variableNameLikeThis`
+- all-uppercase with underscore : `VARIABLE_NAME_LIKE_THIS`
+- all-uppercase with minus : `VARIABLE-NAME-LIKE-THIS`

 ## Packages and modules names

 Modules should have short, all-lowercase names.
-Underscores can be used in the module name if it improves readability.
+Underscores can be used in the module name if it improves readability (_i.e_ use snake_case only if it helps, else try to stick to all-lowercase).
 Python packages should also have short, all-lowercase names, although the use of underscores is discouraged.

 ## Class names